josephsmithberger/XogotDocs/Documentation.docc/Manual/animation/creating_movies.md

 The filename for the PNG image sequence generated by Godot always contains 8 digits, starting at 0 with zero-padded numbers.
-If you specify an output path folder/example.png, Godot will write folder/example00000000.png, folder/example00000001.png, and so on in that folder.
-The audio will be saved at folder/example.wav.
+If you specify an output path `folder/example.png`, Godot will write `folder/example00000000.png`, `folder/example00000001.png`, and so on in that folder.
+The audio will be saved at `folder/example.wav`.

-The FPS is specified using the -r argument.
+The FPS is specified using the `-r` argument.
 It should match the FPS specified during recording.
 Otherwise, the video will appear to be slowed down or sped up, and audio will be out of sync with the video.